dannieell7/web102_prework/README.md

 ## Notes

-Some of the challenges i faced, was mainly getting use to the Javascript syntax, because i had to spend some time debugging in challenge 3 due to incorrectly calling some Javascript functions.
+Some of the challenges I faced were mainly getting used to the JavaScript syntax, because I had to spend some time debugging in challenge 3 due to incorrectly calling some JavaScript functions.
 Also, learning about the DOM and how it works was challenging too, but we got there in the end :).

 ## License